Colorful Minors: Introduction

 We now give the logical conditions under which our framework operates.
-In our first result, we require that the class $\Ccal$ be definable in \textsl{Counting Monadic Second-Order Logic} (CMSO); that is, there exists a formula $\phi \in \mathsf{CMSO}$ such that $(G, \chi) \in \Ccal$ if and only if $(G, \chi)$ models $\phi.$ Courcelle's Theorem says that, for every graph class $\Gcal$ definable by some \CMSO-formula $\phi,$ membership in $\Gcal$ can be decided in time $\Ocal_{|\phi|+\tw(G)}(|G|).$ We prove the following analogue for colorful graphs.
+In our first result, we require the class $\Ccal$ to be definable in \textsl{Counting Monadic Second-Order Logic}\footnote{There exists a formula $\phi \in \mathsf{CMSO}$ such that $(G, \chi) \in \Ccal$ if and only if $(G, \chi)$ models $\phi.$} (CMSO).
+Courcelle's Theorem says that, for every graph class $\Gcal$ definable by some \CMSO-formula $\phi,$ membership in $\Gcal$ can be decided in time $\Ocal_{|\phi|+\tw(G)}(|G|).$ We prove the following analogue for colorful graphs.